clseibold/ZeroNet-Dev-Center/tutorials/TheBasics.md

 3. **Save site settings**: A button, to save the last two inputs to the zites `content.json`-File
 4. **Content Publishing**: A list of files you can sign (click them to insert them into the input below), an input to input the file you want to sign/publish, a button to sign the selected file, and another one, to publish it to connected peers

+## Where Is A Zite Stored Locally?

+If you need to change any of the code for your zite, you can find your zite in the `ZeroNet_Root/data` folder, under the directory of your zite address.
+This is the same as the `identity address` shown in the sidebar.
+When you first start out, this directory where the files to your zite are stored should at least have a `content.json` file and an `index.html` file.

 ## Content.json File, What is It?

 When a visitor visit's your zite, the first thing they download is the zite's `content.json` file.
 This `content.json` file holds all of the other file names which must be downloaded in order to use the zite, along with their hashes so it can be verified that they are downloading the correct files.
 It basically gives information on the *content* of the zite.
 This file also holds a cryptographic digital signature that was created by the owner to verify that the content.json file has not been tampered with by anyone other than the zite owner.